mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 You will traverse through a jungle thicket of bullets, paragraphs, testimonials, features, and benefits until you've digested every scrap of the copy.

-A stellar sales letter will cause the little fire in your belly, first set alight by the headline, to metamorphosize into a blazing inferno of desire by the end of your read!
+A stellar sales letter will cause the little fire in your belly, first set alight by the headline, to metamorphosize into a blazing inferno of desire by the end of your read.
 The letter will convince you to buy... or at least move you to grasp for the free offer.

 {I have a whole lot more to write, by the way.
 This letter is currently under construction! ;-) So stay in touch on Facebook!
 You know the routine.
 Like my page, send me a Facebook Message, yadda, yadda, yadda....}